JakePartusch/jake.partus.ch/src/content/blog/2020-02-11-introducing-lumberjack.md

 - Buttons and links without accessible text
 - Inputs without labels

-This is where automated tools can help to quickly find accessibility issues and prevent future regressions.
+Using automation, we can quickly find accessibility issues and prevent future regressions. can help to quickly find accessibility issues and prevent future regressions!

 ## Axe